iq-motion-control/iq-module-communication-doc/docs/control_center_docs/pulsing_module_getting_started.rst

 #.
 The module must spin clockwise at all times
 #.
 The module must spin proportionally to a target velocity, with a maximum of 500 rad/s
 #.
 The module must use IFCI index 0 for throttle, index 1 for X, and index 2 for Y commands
-#.
-The module must apply at most 5V towards pulsing

 To configure your module to meet these requirements: